What's the difference between a product manager (PM) and a product marketing manager (PMM)?

-Product managers are responsible for leading the creation of a product, and product marketing managers are responsible for leading the go-to-market for that product.
+The simplest way to describe the difference is: Product managers are responsible for leading the creation of a product, and product marketing managers are responsible for leading the go-to-market (GTM) for that product.

-Let’s take a look at some of the detailed responsibilities of the two roles:
+Let’s dive deeper into the responsibilities of the two roles.

 - Articulates business value of the product

-- Manages stakeholders of the product & advocates for the end user
+- Manages stakeholders of the product and aligns them to the product strategy

 Product Marketing Manager